Heaps of work

 To stay motivated and engaged, I’ve started thinking about what kind of work I should be doing in my current role and team.

-The Staff Engineer’s Path and Staff Engineer gave me some helpful framing for this.
 At any moment, there’s likely a real, important project that I could be working on, but so many ideas and potential things to work on come up every day.

 An idea that stuck with me is the clever label for work that is enticing and easy, but not a great use of one’s time: snacking.